 · Name, mailing address and telephone number of the person reporting the hazardous condition.

 In addition, the Office of Construction should also be notified of the spill.

 A written report is also required to be submitted to the Iowa DNR within 30 days of the spill.

 Additional information is available on Iowa DNR’s website http://www.iowadnr.gov/spills/index.html

 A reportable quantity depends on what has been spilled.
-40 CFR 117 lists Federal requirements for Reportable Quantities (RQ's) and 567 IAC Chapter 41 contains others regulated by Iowa DNR.
+40 CFR 117 lists Federal requirements for Reportable Quantities (RQ's).
 Since it is almost impossible to "after‑the‑fact" quantify anything spilled into the water, the following will be field guidelines:

-n ANY fuel or petroleum products which produce a noticeable sheen have to be reported to the Office of Construction.
+n ANY fuel or petroleum products which produce a noticeable sheen have to be reported to the Office of Construction and Materials.
 Obviously, some discretion will have to be used since a single drop of oil will produce a sheen.
-One drop is probably not significant, but one 3 L (1 gallon) "drop" is.
+One drop is probably not significant, but one gallon is.

 n ANY paint, or paint waste will be reportable.
 Again some discretion is needed, but there is very little latitude.
 That is why some type of emergency containment system is recommended for bridge painting projects over water.

 n ALL occurrences of herbicides and/or pesticides discharged into water have to be reported.